 Contract revenue is generated from the sale of laboratory services and Smart Stickers to third-party companies through contract research agreements.
-Revenues are generated from providing gene expression tests to facilitate the development of drugs designed to treat dermatologic conditions.
-The provision of gene expression services may include sample collection using the Company's Smart Sticker, assay development for research partners, RNA extraction, isolation, expression, amplification and detection, including data analysis and reporting.
+Revenues are generated from providing genomic services to facilitate the development of drugs designed to treat dermatologic conditions.
+The provision of services may include sample collection using the Company's Smart Sticker, assay development for research partners, patient segmentation and stratification, extraction, isolation, expression, amplification and detection of RNA, DNA, protein and microbiome, including data analysis and reporting.